Appulcake/NOBlueprinter-Releases/README.md

 - `FastLoad`: Loads every `.nobp` file directly without checking for duplicate or conflicting mod versions.
 Only enable this when you don't have duplicate versions of any mod installed.
 - `SkipAdditionalAssets`: Skips loading additional game assets used by some mods, for a small further speedup.
 Mods that depend on these assets may not work correctly with this enabled.

-Nuclear Option does not provide official mod support.